How to vote

 Apply to vote by post if you're registered to vote but can't get to the polling station on election day.

 The deadline for registering to vote in the UK Parliamentary general election was Monday 22 May.
 The deadline for postal vote applications for the UK Parliamentary general election is 5pm on Tuesday 23 May.

 Your postal vote application can be for a particular election, a limited period of time or until further notice.
 Email email@example.com or call 01387 260627 to cancel your postal vote.

 You'll receive a voting pack with full instructions before the election if you're registered for a postal vote.
-Postal voting packs can be sent to addresses in the UK and overseas but they can't be sent any earlier than 10 days before the election.
+Postal voting packs can be sent to addresses in the UK and overseas.
 It might be better to appoint a proxy to vote on your behalf if you live overseas.

 Vote by proxy